Test Case Vs Test Scenario

 Test Scenario Using TestRail

-In conclusion, thorough documentation of the testing process gives managers the opportunity to keep everyone on the same page and maintain quality control.
+In conclusion, thorough documentation of the testing process allows managers to keep everyone aligned and maintain quality control.

 Both types of test documentation have their uses, help testing groups succeed, and reduce the possibility of mistakes.